TheGatesOfParadise/GamifiedToDo/README.md

 8. when assign a due date,  what time should be assigned?  -- end of day
 ================

-1. filter selction should be remembered
+1. filter selction should be remembered  -- out of scope
-2. add a today's todo filter
+2. add a today's todo filter -- done
-3.empty tags/ search does not work
+3.empty tags/ search does not work -- done
-4. recalculate coins -- minus, look for due_date < toady's date'
+4. recalculate coins -- minus, look for due_date < toady's date'>  -- no need, overdue means coin = 0

 7. what to do when you delete a todo/daily? -- does not change  coin?